 Switzerland Every year the NGO Objectif Sciences International offers several science camps in Valais, Switzerland, on different themes (fauna & flora, architecture, palaeontology, geology, drones...)
 You will find, at the following link, more information about our nature camps. or the United States, which are long and far behind!

 On the whole, the scientific and journalistic activities will be carried out in English.
 Other activities for relaxation and fun will be carried out either in English or French.
-However, meetings and interviews, discussions with other citizens and professionals on the Island, investigations, and conferences given by the participants at the end of their stay will be all done in English.
+However, meetings and interviews, discussions with other citizens and professionals on the island, investigations, and conferences given by the participants at the end of their stay will be all done in English.
 Daily posts written by the participants will be accessible on the internet and written in French for the portion destined to parents and friends, but scientific findings and journalism projects will all be written in English.

 It is possible for younger participants to travel accompanied to all the main cities in the world (Rome, Geneva, Tokyo, Montreal and more).
 In order to take advantage of this system, please take note of the following: to participate in this trip, you must be able to reach Reykjavik airport.
-If you arrive from Québec, we strongly advise that you depart from Montreal Airport.
+If you are coming from Québec, we strongly advise that you depart from Montreal Airport.
 If you live in Europe, we advise departure from Paris, Geneva, or London.
 For all other major cities in the world, the best choice would be to take a flight managed by an American company.
 In all cases, please contact the team in Central Europe that organizes the trip in order to choose the best departure time.

 - © OSI : Julien Beaugheon/Celine Giroir